Quick reference

 - Tree-sitter AST parsing — retrieves individual functions and classes, not file blocks

-search_symbols+get_symbol: find any function by name and return its full body in one callfind_importers/find_references: trace call graphs across the entire repo- Published benchmarks: 58–100× token reduction on Express, FastAPI, and Gin repos
+search_symbols+get_symbol_source: find any function by name and return its full body in one callfind_importers/find_references/get_blast_radius: trace call graphs and impact chains across the entire repo- Published benchmarks: 58–100× token reduction on Express, FastAPI, and Gin repos

-- Zero extra dependencies: tree-sitter grammars bundled, no Node.js required
+- Zero extra dependencies: tree-sitter grammars bundled, no Node.js required; optional native Rust backend (jmunch-core)

 search_symbols("authenticate")) and gets the exact symbol body back.